 Wellness and Nutrition

 Kristin Kirkpatrick is the former lead dietitian and manager of Wellness Nutrition Services at the Cleveland Clinic Wellness Institute in Cleveland, Ohio.
-A bestselling author, experienced presenter, and award-winning dietitian, she is a sought-after national speaker on a variety of nutrition and wellness-related topics, appearing on the TODAY show, NBC Nightly News and The Dr. Oz Show.
-She has also contributed to national publications including The New York Times, Wall Street Journal, TIME, Runners World, Oprah, Martha Stewart Living, Food Network, Costco Connection, Self, Women’s Health, TODAY.com, The Huffington Post, US News and World Report, and she is a featured expert on Cleveland Clinic’s Health Essentials.
-The Huffington Post named her “one of 35 diet and nutrition experts you need to follow on Twitter,” and in December 2017, her show The New Rules of Food aired nationally on PBS.
+A bestselling author, experienced presenter, and award-winning dietitian, Kirkpatrick is a sought-after national speaker on a variety of nutrition and wellness-related topics, appearing on TODAY, NBC Nightly News, and The Dr. Oz Show.
+She has also contributed to national publications including The New York Times, The Wall Street Journal, TIME, Runner’s World, Oprah, Martha Stewart Living, Food Network, Costco Connection, Self, Women’s Health, TODAY.com, The Huffington Post, US News & World Report, and she is a featured expert on Cleveland Clinic’s Health Essentials.
+The Huffington Post named Kirkpatrick “one of 35 diet and nutrition experts you need to follow on Twitter,” and in December 2017, her show The New Rules of Food aired nationally on PBS.

-Kirkpatrick has nearly two decades of experience in the health management arena and holds an MS in health promotion management from American University and a BA in political science from George Washington University.
+Kirkpatrick has more than 17 years of experience in the health management arena and holds an MS in health promotion management from American University and a BA in political science from George Washington University.
 A Licensed Registered Dietitian in the state of Ohio, In May 2012 she received the Ohio Outstanding Dietetic Educator of the Year Award.
-In 2017, Kirkpatrick published her first book, Skinny Liver: A Proven Program to Prevent and Reverse the New Silent Epidemic—Fatty Liver Disease.
+In January 2017, Kirkpatrick published her first book, Skinny Liver: A Proven Program to Prevent and Reverse the New Silent Epidemic—Fatty Liver Disease.

 Eating Disorder Advocate